analogdevicesinc/maxim-ic-flow-tdc_test/README.md

 ## Quick Start

 The 'tof_diff' command will perform a basic bi-direction time measurement.
-Using this command along with an oscilloscope will allow you to inspect the relvant signals on the MAX35104EVKIT2 Arduino shield in order to start dialing in your transducer configuration.
+Using this command along with an oscilloscope will allow you to inspect the relevant signals on the MAX35104EVKIT2 Arduino shield in order to start dialing in your transducer configuration.
 The result of a successful measurement looks like this:

 ![alt text](https://github.com/maxim-ic-flow/tdc_test/blob/master/readme_images/tof_diff.jpg "TOF_DIFF command results")